jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

   - **Column**: (AKA an attribute or field) represents a specific property or characteristic of the entity defined by the table
   - **Cardinality**: refers to the number of rows in a table
   - **Candidate Key**: an attribute, or a minimal set of attributes, that can uniquely identify every row in a table
-  - **Primary Key**: the candidate key chosen by that the database designer to be the principal unique identifier for the table
+  - **Primary Key**: the candidate key chosen by the database designer to be the principal unique identifier for the table
   - **Foreign Key**: an attribute or a set of attributes in one table (the referencing or ‘child’ table) that refers to the primary key of another table (the referenced or ‘parent’ table)
-  - **Referencial integrity**: ensures that values in the foreign key column of the child table must already exist in the primary key column of the parent table
+  - **Referential integrity**: ensures that values in the foreign key column of the child table must already exist in the primary key column of the parent table
   - **Degree**: refers to the number of columns in a table
   - **ACID model**: set of properties that guarantee the validity of database transactions:
     - **Atomicity**: transactions are all-or-nothing; a transaction must be an atomic unit of work, i.e., all of its data modifications are performed, or none are performed